bananahowl/ExamRE/README.md

-#traning1 project
+#Exam Re project
-* This project is meant as start code for projects with security.
+* This project is meant as backend code for exam project.